PolyhedraZK/PolyhedraDocs/docs/expander/index.md

 Our Go frontend language is compatible with [gnark](https://github.com/ConsenSys/gnark)'s frontend, and existing circuits could be directly used in our compiler.

+## Using the Prover

+The primary usage of the prover, which is to prove a single circuit, is described in [Expander](https://github.com/PolyhedraZK/Expander).

 ## Deeper Dive in to the tech

 For a more technical overview of the overall architecture, visit our [Compiler Internals](internal/intro) document.

 For a detailed explanation of the primary compilation artifacts - the layered circuit and the input solver, as well as their respective serialization formats, refer to [Artifact and Serialization](internal/artifact_and_serialization).

+For the internal implementation of the prover, refer to [Prover Internals](prover_internals/input_chunks).

 ## Acknowledgement